 - Additional sauce serve with meatballs in lettuce wraps

-- Take 1 lettuce leaf and add a little rice or quinoa
+- Take 1 lettuce leaf and add a small spoonful of rice or quinoa.

 Teriyaki Meatball Lettuce Wraps was originally published July 6, 2015.
 Recipe and tips were updated March 2021 for clarity.